Bailey Butterfly Fest & Native Plant Sale

 4020 Lost Oasis Hollow, Austin, TX 78739

-Bailey Middle School's Butterfly Fest & Native Plant Sale is a fundraiser for the school's Native Plants & Animals program and an opportunity for our community to celebrate and learn about Texas' unique plants and pollinators.
-Not only are native plants hardier and easier to maintain, but they are necessary to helping our birds, bees, butterflies, and other local pollinators thrive!
+Bailey Middle School's Butterfly Fest & Native Plant Sale is a fundraiser for the school's Native Plants & Animals program, which teaches students how to identify, grow, and preserve native ecosystems.
+The festival is also an opportunity for our community to celebrate Texas' unique flora and fauna through free games, activities, and education stations.

 Education Stations